jmlpamonag/full-stack-application-development/note/server-side/README.md

 Express includes the following built-in middleware: `express.static` serves static assets such as HTML files, images, etc.; `express.json` parses incoming requests with JSON payloads; and `express.urlencoded` parses incoming requests with URL-encoded payloads.
 Express also supports third-party middleware.

+## Handling File Upload

+Multer is a Node.js middleware built to handle multipart and form data and is primarily used for uploading files.
+Multer adds a `body` object and a `file` (or files) object to the `request` object.
+The `body` object contains the values of the text fields of a form, and the `file`(s) object contains the file(s) uploaded via a form.